Diallo2245/Diallo2245/README.md

 </p>
 <h2>About Me</h2>
 <p align="left" size="24">
-I am a highly experienced Senior --a voir--
+I am a highly experienced Senior --a revoir--

 🔋 I am a results-oriented professional with a strong technical foundation in technologies like Python, Java, C#,  Network Configuration/Troubleshooting , and IT Tech Support.